PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-13 10:32:02
+Last updated: 2024-04-13 10:32:35
-Random Quote: Robin: "I'm such a mess.
-Why do you even like me?"Barney: "I guess cause you're almost as messed up as I am." - Barney Stinson
+Random Quote: Airport Security: "How did you get that through the X-Ray machine?"Barney: "No questions from the audience, please!" - Barney Stinson